 On January 9th, 2019, Transport Canada announced new drone regulations that will be coming into effect on June 1st, 2019.
-These new regulations will affect everyone who flies a remotely piloted aerial system in Canada.
+These regulations will affect everyone who flies a Remotely Piloted Aerial System in Canada.
 In an effort to educate the drone community, we’re supplementing our training programs offered throughout Canada with a series of in-depth blog posts that cover everything you’ll need to know about the upcoming changes.

 The new regulations will split all RPAS (drone) flights between 250g and 25kg into two distinct categories of operations – Basic & Advanced.

 The Basic Operations Certificate is open to all users over the age of 14, ensuring that those new to the exciting world of drones are well aware of rules and regulations in order to minimize incidents.